axieinfinity/oidc-quickstart/README.md

-# unity-sso-quickstart
+# Unity SSO quickstart
-Unity Quickstart example repository

-This quickstart guide shows you how to integrate Sky Mavis Account into a [sample Unity app](https://github.com/axieinfinity/unity-sso-quickstart/tree/main).
+This quickstart guide shows you how to integrate Sky Mavis Account into a sample Unity app.

 In this guide, you do the following:

-1. Register your application on the Developer Portal
+1. Register your application on the Developer Portal.
 2. Clone the sample repository
 3. Configure the settings in your app
 4. Set up a web server